-Often nicknamed “Venice of the Cotswolds”, Bourton-on-the-Water is the perfect introduction to the Cotswolds.
+Often nicknamed “Venice of the Cotswolds”, Bourton-on-the-Water is the perfect introduction to this list of the prettiest villages in the Cotswolds.
 Built around a winding, lazy river, this little village offers lots of cafes and independent shops to investigate.
 If you’re keen on doing more than just drinking tea, eating scones and shopping though, then there’s also a Model Village and Cotswold Motoring Museum here, which are both worth seeing.

-One of the larger towns found in the Cotswolds, Stow-on-the-Wold is a picture perfect place to explore.
+One of the larger villages found in the Cotswolds, Stow-on-the-Wold is a picture perfect place to explore.
 There’s an abundance of independent shops here, most beginning with ‘The Cotswold’ such as The Cotswold Frock Shop and The Cotswold Company.
-There’s often quite a few festivals and events happening here throughout the Summer months too!
+There’s often quite a few festivals and events happening here throughout the summer months too!

 3. Chipping Campden